mm-887/RapidSOS/README.md

 ## 🔮 Future Improvements
 - Continuously share the user’s live location with emergency contacts until the alert is stopped.
 - Users can trigger SOS, access saved contacts, and use predefined messages without internet access.
-- Allow users to activate SOS using voice commands like "Help me" or "SOS".
+- Allow users to activate SOS using voice commands like **Help me** or **SOS**.
+- **AI** can be integrated to automatically identify the type of emergency the user is facing, reducing response time and user effort during critical situations.